Marvin-Deng/StudyBuddy/README.md

 ### Students can join or leave study groups []
 - Students can choose to either choose an existing user to join/leave a group or be redirected to a new page where they can create a user and then add/leave him from the group

-### Students can decide on meeting time and meeting type   []
-- Students will be able to set day/times for when they want to meet.
-Additionally, they will be able to decide on how they want to meet (in person vs online) and if the choice is online, then add a link to the calls.

-[gif goes here]

-### Users can log in with Github authentication   []
-- Users will be able to log using their Github account.

 ## Installation Instructions